 Gone are the days of relying on supervisor skill and know-how to get the most out of a contact center agent.
 Now, even smaller businesses are taking advantage of sophisticated analytics to turn data – like call and screen recordings, chats, SMS messages and more – into truly useful feedback for their agents.

-More omni-channel call centers are starting to rely heavily on analytics programs to build dashboards with the statistics that affect their businesses.
-We’re also seeing more and more businesses display this kind of statistical dashboards on user interfaces, so call agents and managers get real-time updates on customer experiences.
+More omnichannel call centers are starting to rely heavily on analytics programs to build dashboards with the statistics that affect their businesses.
+We saw more and more businesses display this kind of statistical dashboards on user interfaces, so call agents and managers are getting real-time updates on customer experiences.

-In general, we expect more advancements in analytics as companies continue implementing more unified communications platforms and strategies.
+In general, we expect more advancements in analytics as companies continue to implement more unified communications platforms and strategies.

-A huge hot button in previous years, omni-channel communications continue to separate proactive businesses from their more reactive counterparts.
-A holistic view of the customer experience, factoring in an omni-channel approach, is helping businesses give customers a more personal feel to resolutions.
+A huge hot button in previous years, omnichannel communications has continued to separate proactive businesses from their more reactive counterparts in 2019.
+A holistic view of the customer experience, factoring in an omnichannel approach, has so far helped businesses give customers a more personal feel to resolutions.

 More businesses are recognizing that while a customer journey may begin on one channel, valuable insight and feedback from the customer is taking place on a completely different channel.

 Unifying customer communications across channels gives businesses better context for their customers, helps resolve issues more quickly and helps sales agents identify better opportunities for future sales.